oVirt/ovirt-site/source/feature/splash.html.md

 ### Your feature heading

-A backup awareness splash screen will be automatically displayed by default (can be changed via the engine-config tool) in the web-admin upon login in case there are missing and/or outdated files/db backups.
+A backup awareness splash screen will be automatically displayed in the web-admin upon login in case there are missing and/or outdated files/db backups.
+This behavior can be disabled via the engine-config tool.
 This screen will contain a general recommendation to regularly back-up the engine, as well as a reference to a (configurable) detailed engine backup options page.

 ### Comments and Discussion